The Honest Season · Chapter 14

 She hung up.
 She put the phone in her pocket.
 She stood in the destroyed field and she looked at the ground.
 The ground was covered with ice and broken wheat and the mixture was the rubble of the season, the debris of a storm that lasted eleven minutes and that destroyed three months of work and that left behind the particular silence of a field after hail, the silence that was the absence of the sound that standing wheat makes in the wind, the sound that bent and broken wheat cannot make, the sound that was gone.

 She bent down.
 She picked up a head of wheat.
-The head was broken, the rachis snapped, the spikelets hanging.
-She held it.
-She looked at the kernels.
-The kernels were in the dough stage — soft, white, the starch semi-solid, the filling incomplete.
+The head was broken, the spikelets hanging.
 The kernels would have been ready in three weeks.
-The kernels were three weeks from maturity and the maturity would never come because the plant was dead and the dead plant could not fill the dead kernel and the dead kernel would not become wheat, would not become flour, would not become bread, would become nothing, would decompose in the field, would return to the soil, would become the soil from which the next crop would grow, if there was a next crop, if the land was not sold, if Ruth was still here to plant.
+Now they would not become wheat, would not become flour, would not become bread.
+They would return to the soil, if there was a next crop, if the land was not sold, if Ruth was still here to plant.

 She dropped the head.
 She stood.
 She looked north, across the destroyed quarter, to the standing wheat beyond, the wheat that the storm missed, the wheat that was untouched, the wheat that was filling and growing and doing its work three hundred yards from the devastation, the distance between survival and destruction that the storm determined, the random distance, the arbitrary boundary between the path and the not-path.